Partial early old-age pension

 Cancellation of partial old-age pension

 If you have second thoughts, you can cancel your pension even after having received a pension decision from us.
 In that case, cancel your pension in writing within three months of the arrival of the decision.
-You can do this using the MyPension service’s ’Send a message’ feature.
+You can do this using the MyPension service’s 'Lähetä viesti' (Send a message) feature or by contacting our customer service.
 If you cancel your pension, you will have to pay back the pension that has already been paid to you.